All Collections

 Taking the placement test

-1. You can access the placement test by clicking "Test my level" during the above setup — or anytime afterward by clicking "re-test" on your language dashboard.
+1. You can access the placement test by clicking "Test my level" during the above setup, or anytime afterward by clicking "re-test" on your language dashboard.
 You may wish to retake the test if you feel that your Glossika content is too hard or easy.

 2. You should now see a page like this.
-Progress through the test as you can, then click "Start from this level" to end the test and continue training with the content of similar difficulty.
+Progress through the test as you can, then click "Start from this level" to end the test and continue training with content of similar difficulty.

 To get the most accurate results, you should know that: